nguyensjsu/sp19-281-awsome/README.md

 ## Description:

-**1. Microervices :** We have used Golang for the development of all the services, which doesn't rely on heavyweight threads but channels which are much more efficient in the concurrent world.
+**1. Microservices :** We have used Golang for the development of all the services, which doesn't rely on heavyweight threads but channels which are much more efficient in the concurrent world.

 **2. MongoDB:** For storing the users data and consistent fast retrieval, We chose mongo db.
 Since mongo db is a non-relational database, it is very convenient to store the data without strict schema definition.